Mitchelldscott/control-rs/README.md

 # Contributing

 We welcome contributions!
-If you are a controls student/enthusiast doing a project leave an issue on git with the functions you need so `control-rs` can be your one-stop-shop solution for design and implementation.
+If you are a control theory student/enthusiast doing a project leave an issue on git with the functions you need so `control-rs` can be your one-stop-shop solution for design and implementation.

 # License